Fadhaa/aws-s3-with-cloudfront-distribution-setup/docs/cloudfront-https-setup.md

 ### 3️⃣ Test the HTTPS Site

-Once your distribution status = **Deployed**, open your browser and https://www.statsolve.com :
+Once your distribution status = **Deployed**, open your browser and check out your website. in my case, my website is https://mystatsolve.com :